moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 }
 ```

 In this example, we are registering our particle client-side.
 We are then giving it some life with the end rod particle's factory.
 This means that the particle will behave exactly like the end rod particle would.
-You can replace the particle's factory with another particle's factory, or even your own!
+You can replace the particle's factory with another particle's factory, or even your own particle factory!

 ## Creating a json file and adding textures